 By my mid-30s, I had the sense I was looking for something but what?
-When I paused to feel the dissatisfied feeling inside, I thought I needed a new challenge.
+When I paused to feel the nagging feeling inside, I thought I needed a new challenge.
 So I took on a series of new tax roles.
 As I look back, I see I was trying to prove to myself that I was good enough.

 I took an intensive personal development course called the ‘More to Life Weekend’.
 It was a rollercoaster ride but when I got off, wobbly legs and all (literally!), the whole world looked different and I was freed-up.
 I entered counselling.
-I did further personal development work.
-I unearthed unconscious beliefs that I was holding about myself at that time including “I am not good enough”.
+I did further personal work.
+I unearthed unconscious beliefs that I was holding about myself including “I'm not good enough”.
 This belief and others had been playing out in how I lived my life as “nice, reliable, Jo”.
 I knew I was more.

 What am I like?

 You can get a sense of what I'm like from my testimonials.
 Click here to read them.

 I'm a coach because I believe life's jounrney is about discovering who you are and becoming more your whole, best self.